Doctor insights on:

 Not just that...: The way you have phrased this question itself is troubling.
-I can't call it without seeing you, but I hope you have access to a physician who can look at how you eat, and whether there is malabsorption / maldigestion / endocrine disease (addison's, simmonds') that may be putting your life in danger.
+I can't call it without seeing you, but i hope you have access to a physician who can look at how you eat, and whether there is malabsorption / maldigestion / endocrine disease (addison's, simmonds') that may be putting your life in danger.
 I believe you know of the danger you are in; please get with your personal physician now. ...Read more

 MARASMUS Is a form: Of protein energy malnutrition.
 Inadequate calorie intake due to insufficient diet, metabolic, congenital malformations are causes, resulting in emaciation.
 Immediate management of acute problems, e.g. Diarrhea, dehydration, sepsis, etc first.
 Then administration of adequate, concentrated balanced diet with micronutrients/vitamins supplementations.
 Amount be increased gradually as per tolerance. ...Read more

 Is the loss of subcutaneous adipose tissue of the face in marasmus the first sign ?

 Weight loss of FTT: (Failure to Thrive) would be first signs of nutrition deprivation and in a child would be expected to be noted first in overall growth and especially loose skin on buttocks and thighs and arms, but may be easier to noticed on face.
 Eyes will get sunken quite quickly with dehydration, which may have a different cause.
 Fatigue, irritability are common.
 Hypothermia would not be a first sign. ...Read more

-Please suggest the best OTC medicine(s) for sinus symptoms management(esp.
-The headache) and can be used regularly.
+Please suggest the best OTC medicine(s) for sinus symptoms management(esp. the headache) and can be used regularly.

 OTC meds for Sunuses: Pseduephedrine (Sudafed) is the main decongestant sold OTC, but due to its potential for abuse, it is now stored behind the shelf and u need to ask for it.
 It can cause increased heart rate and insomnia. u can use nasal sprays to decongest while avoiding the insomnia caused by oral decongestants.
 Anti allergy meds can be used if they are adding to the congestion otherwise u can skip these ...Read moreSee 1 more doctor answer